I love coffee dates.

 Here’s what you should never do on a coffee date.

 1 You don’t take notes.
 Be warned.
 When we talk, I’m going to actually make recommendations as to how to solve your problem.
-I’m going to give you names of acting schools, the casting workshops I go to, the kind of home VO equipment you can get started with, the casting sites you need to have a presence on, even where to go online to find a great apartment.
+I’m going to give you names of acting schools, the workshops I recommend, the kind of home VO equipment you can get started with, the casting sites you need to have a presence on, even where to go online to find a great apartment.
 Trying to act like our waiter and not write anything down is just plain wasteful.
 Bring a notepad, or your favorite smart device.
 Take notes.
 You never know when they might come in handy.

 3 You denigrate the business we’re in.
 I wish I could tell you how many times I’ve heard someone say “I’m a theater actor – I would never do television or commercials,” or “Hollywood will suck you dry,” or “Networks/Studios are soulless,” or “There are no parts for actors like me.”
 Unfortunately, I’ve lost count.
 Part of me wants to scream at those people to leave LA and go do something that makes them happy.
 If you want to be an actor/VO talent/performer, learn to love (not just tolerate) the parts of the business that make you uneasy.
 Lean into the aspects of your career that are difficult, and learn to master them.
 I can help you.